www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 Now we define the constraints of the problem.

 The preferred way of doing this is by using the query interface.
-In this case a function is used, that takes a builder object, that represents the constraints of the problem.
+In this case a function is used as an argument, that takes a builder object.
+The builder represents the constraints of the problem.
-By calling methods on the builder one adds constraints to the problem.
+By calling methods on the builder one adds constraints to the problem definition.

+This is called the query interface, because function call chains can be used in order to define complex constraints.
+Such complex constraints have a tendency to look like database queries.

 The constraint definition ends, when the modified builder is returned.

-Keep in mind, that the constraint defines rules, that apply to allocations table:
+Keep in mind, that the constraint defines rules, that apply to the allocations table:
 ```
 final var solution = Gel.defineProblem()
     .withDemandAttributes(COLUMN)